AnassBoufangara/AvalonUniversity/README.md

 This repository contains two main components developed on the Ubuntu operating system:
 1. 'Project' Folder: This folder includes the code for a web application developed using the MERN stack (MongoDB, Express.js, React, and Node.js).
-2. ModelEvaluation.ipynb: A Jupyter Notebook that focuses on the evaluation and testing of an Automatic Speech Recognition (ASR) model using the KALDI toolkit and the TIMIT dataset.
+2. 'ModelEvaluation.ipynb' Notebook: A Jupyter Notebook that focuses on the evaluation and testing of an Automatic Speech Recognition (ASR) model using the KALDI toolkit and the TIMIT dataset.

 ## Installation